specialcircumstances/uk.co.iooop.logi/README.md

 This in fact is a Homey App to schedule changes to thermostats in your home.
 It's certainly not the only one, and probably not the best, but I figured I'd share it anyway.
 It's what I use at home.

+## Important Note

+I no longer use Homey (sorry I went to Home Assistant).
+This app is not maintained.
+This will be the last update to this repo.

 ## Current and Current Planned Feature Set

 In no particular order...